Alpha-Lipoic Acid

 How much alpha lipoic acid should you take a day?

-Because alpha-lipoic acid is an unproven treatment, there is no established dose.
-However, studies have used between 600-1,800 milligrams daily for diabetes and neuropathy; one review concluded that the evidence is convincing for the use of 600 milligrams daily for three weeks on symptoms of diabetic neuropathy.
+Because alpha-lipoic acid is an unproven nutritional support, there is no established dose.
+However, studies have used between 600-1,800 milligrams daily for diabetes and neuropathy; one review concluded that the evidence is convincing for the use of 600 milligrams daily for three weeks on concerns of diabetic neuropathy.

 What is the best time to take alpha lipoic acid?